-4. Supply Chain Management: Supply chains are where the rubber meets the road at the intersection of commercial activity and geopolitical considerations.
-As noted previously, the Biden administration has promoted U.S. supply chain resilience as a matter of national security and competitiveness.
-The CHIPS for America Act sought to reduce reliance on Taiwan as the principal source of semiconductors by promoting U.S. capacity in advanced chip manufacturing.
-Another part of the strategy is to improve coordination and trust-building on supply chain issues by forming networks among U.S. allies.
-Treasury Secretary Janet Yellen has recommended moving supply chains to "trusted countries" as a means of maintaining secure market access and lowering risks to the economy.
-One diplomatic example of this effort is the U.S.-EU Trade and Technology Council, whose mission includes "reduc[ing] dependencies on unreliable sources of strategic supply."
+Administration promoted U.S. supply chain resilience as a matter of national security and competitiveness.
+116 The CHIPS for America Act sought to reduce reliance on Taiwan as the principal source of semiconductors by promoting U.S. capacity in advanced chip manufacturing.
+Another part of the strategy was to improve coordination and trust-building on supply chain issues by forming networks among U.S. allies.
+Former Treasury Secretary Janet Yellen recommended moving supply chains to "trusted countries" as a means of maintaining secure market access and lowering risks to the economy.
+117 One diplomatic example of this effort is the U.S.-EU Trade and Technology Council, whose mission includes "reduc[ing] dependencies on unreliable sources of strategic supply."
+118 It is too early to determine whether supply chain resilience will be a policy priority of the second Trump Administration, although presumably, reducing reliance on China for critical materials and bringing supply chains closer to home is consistent with the administration's "America First" agenda.
+119

-Reducing supply chain vulnerabilities to China is an unassailable policy objective.
-But successful friendshoring will be a complex, lengthy process requiring close collaboration between governments and corporations to evaluate and manage each stage of often lengthy supply chains.
-Operational functionality and strategic goals may not coincide.
-Moreover, it will require that production be "embedded in a more strongly political orientation on Western values and the corresponding behavioral norms, in order to reshape corporate behavior."
+Reducing supply chain vulnerabilities stemming from dependency on China is an unassailable policy objective.
+But successful friendshoring will be a lengthy process requiring close collaboration between governments and corporations to evaluate and manage each stage of often complex supply chains.
+Operational functionality and strategic goals may not coincide in attempts to make supply chains more resilient.
+Moreover, reducing vulnerabilities may require that production be "embedded in a more strongly political orientation on Western values and the corresponding behavioral norms, in order to reshape corporate behavior."
 In view of these realities, one commentator suggests that friendshoring "raises the prospect of a new trading bloc, composed of democratic states pursuing economic and regulatory convergence."
-As other commentators note,
+At the same time, however, a collaborative international approach to supply chain management may face obstacles in the medium term, given the Trump Administration's skepticism toward alliances.